 As mentioned, most Ohio businesses must have insurance to aid injured workers with payment of medical bills and wage replacement.
 When an employee is injured or falls ill at work, he has a right to benefits that can aid his recovery and financial security.
 The two options for that insurance in Ohio are:

 - State insurance – Ohio has a constitutionally established state insurance fund known as the Bureau of Workers’ Compensation (BWC).
 The BWC insures about 244,000 employers.
-These employers pay premiums to a state fund, which in turn pays injured employees’ medical bills and wage replacement costs.
+Employers pay premiums to the BWC, which in turn pays injured employees’ medical bills and wage replacement costs.
 Workers file claims with the state Bureau of Workers’ Compensation (BWC) to obtain these benefits, and the BWC manages their care.

-- Self-insurance – Approximately 1/3 of Ohio businesses elect to insure themselves.
-This means they are responsible for paying the medical bills and wage replacement costs for their injured employees themselves.
+- Self-insurance – Some large Ohio businesses elect to insure themselves.
+This means they are directly responsible for paying the medical bills and wage replacement costs for their injured employees.
 Injured workers file a claim directly with the employer, and the employer in turn pays the benefits out of its own funds.
 In the case of self-insured employers, the BWC does not pay the claims, but it does oversee them.

 Ohio Self-Insured Employers Are Still Accountable to the State